 We need to know why: If you’d like to publish an article anonymously, you need to send a well-articulated reason why it should be anonymous.
 We will publish articles anonymously to protect the identity of people describing sensitive experiences.
 We will not publish articles anonymously because the author is expressing an unpopular opinion or if the author is admitting to activity illegal in the eyes of the federal government.
 If you are submitting an article to a distributed publication you should be willing to take ownership of your words unless there is a legitimate privacy concern.
 Any articles that admit to illegal activity can result in an investigation and as a rule, we will not publish these pieces.
 Finally, we will not publish any articles that attack members of the Olin community or make them feel unwelcome.

 We need to know who you are: Even if your article will be published anonymously, we as editors need to know who has written it.
 We might need to contact you about some of your content, and in the rare case there is an honor code violation, there needs to be a way to hold our contributors accountable.

 Affiliation and Legal Disclaimers

 (The link above will open your mail client to email in a submission or contact an editor.
-If you prefer, the address in email@example.com)
+If you prefer, the address is firstname.lastname@example.org)